 Marimekko’s own textile printing factory in Helsinki produces approximately one million metres of fabric with various patterns annually.
 In addition, our around 75 partner suppliers manufacture our products in approximately 100 factories around the world.
-Almost 70% of our products are manufactured in Europe and the rest in Asia.
+Almost 70 percent of our products are manufactured in Europe and the rest in Asia.
 A list of our most significant partner suppliers is available on our website: https://company.marimekko.com/en/sustainability/manufacturing/.

 We select our partners with care.
-Our supplier selection is guided by a predetermined process and requirements that are discussed carefully before we embark on the collaboration.
-The matters we discuss include ensuring that the supplier’s competence and capacity correspond to our needs and that they can follow our quality and sustainability requirements.
-Selecting our suppliers carefully is important also because we aim to select partners with whom we can develop and plan the collaboration over the long term.
+Our supplier selection is guided by a predetermined process and requirements that are discussed in detail before we embark on the collaboration.
+The matters we discuss include ensuring that the supplier’s competence and capacity correspond to our needs and that they can fulfill our quality and sustainability requirements.
+Selecting our suppliers carefully is important also because we aim to select partners with whom we can develop and plan collaboration over the long term.
 Our supplier relationships are, on average, approximately 10 years in length.
 With some of our partners, we have collaborated for more than 20 years.